3 Powerful Ways Financial Advisors Can Use Webinars To Get More Clients...

 Potential topic ideas include college planning, asset allocation, financial mistakes, budgeting, and so on.
 If you’ve had success with seminars in the past, consider taking your live presentation and tweaking it into webinar form.
 Don’t reinvent the wheel.

 The key to picking a webinar topic is that you want to make it specific to your niche.
-Using myself as an example, I have a webinar titled:
+Using myself as an example, one of my best webinars was called:

 “3 Counterintuitive Ways Financial Advisors Can Get More Clients With Email Marketing”

-Because I’m calling out my niche, it means the ONLY people who should register for this webinar are financial advisors.
+Because I called out my niche, it means the ONLY people who should register for this webinar are financial advisors.
 Not only that, they should be financial advisors who are interested in getting more clients with email marketing.

 Your webinar title itself should serve as a filtration mechanism.
 If you’re someone who specializes in tax planning, I strongly suggest making your webinar topic about tax planning.
 This seems like simple advice but I’ve seen financial advisors conduct presentations on budgeting or college planning, only to segue to their “real” specialization.
 It confuses audiences and leads to poor results.